DECLARANT TRANSITION

 NOTE ABOUT ARTICLE: An earlier version of this article appeared as a two-part series in the Community Associations Institute, Chesapeake Region Chapter, publication “The Beacon.”
 Part I appeared in the Summer 2017 issue at pages 16-17 and Part II appeared in the Fall/Winter 2017 issue at pages 20-21.
 Unlike this blog post, which deals solely with Declarant Transition for Maryland Homeowners Associations, the referenced Beacon articles combined Developer Transition for Condominium Associations and Declarant Transition for Homeowners Associations into a single two-part article discussing the laws applicable to transition under the Maryland Condominium Act and the Maryland Homeowners Association Act.
 This online version has been updated and includes links to relevant articles for more detailed explanations.

-NOTE ABOUT AUTHOR: Nicholas D. Cowie is a partner in the law firm of Cowie Law Group, P.C. (formerly Cowie & Mott, P.A.) and has been representing community associations for over 29 years.
+NOTE ABOUT AUTHOR: Nicholas D. Cowie is a partner in the law firm of Cowie Law Group, P.C. and has been representing community associations for over 29 years.
 Mr. Cowie is licensed in Maryland and Washington DC and has extensive experience representing homeowners association with transition issues including developer assessment disputes and construction deficiency claims.
 Mr. Cowie participated in the drafting and efforts to obtain passage of Maryland laws that benefit transitioning homeowners associations by requiring developers to turnover specified documents and extending warranty periods.
 Specifically, Mr. Cowie contributed to the drafting and worked to obtain passage of House Bill 667, enacted on October 1, 2009, which created the laws discussed above that strengthen the rights of Maryland homeowners associations in the transition process.Contact Mr. Cowie regarding Declarant Transition Maryland Homeowners Associations Legal Matters.

 Declarant Transition Maryland Homeowners Associations